 1. Cyber Power:

-– Cybersecurity and Information Warfare: The digital age introduces new dimensions to knowledge and power, with cyber capabilities becoming a significant source of power.
-States engage in information warfare, cyber espionage, and cyber operations to gain advantages.
+– Cybersecurity and Information Warfare: The digital world adds new challenges, with cyber capabilities becoming a key source of power.

 2. Global Knowledge Networks: